katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 {% endhighlight %}

 Obviously this function's value will be different almost every time that it is evaluated.
-We added an  `IsVariable` method just to let Katydid know not to evaluate this function at compile time.
+We added an  `IsVariable` method just to let Relapse know not to evaluate this function at compile time.